Bryan Colangelo is no longer part of the Sixers' organization and it appears his father is right behind him.

 In an interview mostly about his role as director of Team USA, Jerry Colangelo revealed that his contract with the Sixers as a special adviser will not be renewed.

-Colangelo didn't expand too much on his son's departure but confirmed that he wasn't long for the Sixers' organization either, saying his deal is "over at the end of the year."
+Jerry didn't expand too much on his son's departure but confirmed that he wasn't long for the Sixers organization either, saying his deal is "over at the end of the year."